 which is an alternative definition of $r_m$ using the energy density profile instead of the curvature.
 The location of $r_m$ corresponds in general to the maximum of the Newtonian gravitational potential, measured by the ratio $M/R$.

 To compare the amplitude of perturbations specified on different scales, it is useful to normalize $\epsilon = 1 \ \Rightarrow \ aHr_m=1$, removing the time dependence from the expression for $\delta$.
-In first approximation this corresponds to the amplitude of the perturbation measured at horizon crossing, although a caveat is necessary here.
-In linear theory cosmological perturbations are usually described as single modes $k$ evolving in the Fourier space and the horizon crossing is defined when $k/aH=1$.
-Gravitational collapse forming a PBH instead is a non linear process happening in real space, where a perturbation is a combination of different modes over a region characterized by a particular length scale identified by the maximum $r_m$ of $2M/R$.
-In the long wave length regime $r_m$ will be associated to the "characteristic mode" $k_*$ of the perturbation such that $r_m \propto 1/k_*$.
-In general the coefficient of proportionality between $r_m$ and $k_*$ depends on the particular curvature profile, which in Fourier space is associated to a particular shape of the inflationary power spectrum, and in \cite{Germani:2018jgr} this connection has been explored for two particular shapes of the power spectrum, assuming Gaussian statistics.
+In a first approximation this corresponds to the amplitude of the perturbation measured at horizon crossing (linearly extrapolated from the supra horizo regime), although a caveat is necessary here.
+In linear theory cosmological perturbations are usually described as single modes $k$ evolving in the Fourier space and horizon crossing is defined as being when $k/aH=1$.

+Gravitational collapse forming a PBH instead is a non linear process happening in real space, where a perturbation is a combination of different modes over a region characterized by a particular lengthscale identified by the location $r_m$ of the maximum of $2M/R$.
+In the long wavelength regime, $r_m$ will be associated with the "characteristic mode" $k$ of the perturbation such that $r_m \propto 1/k$.
+In general the coefficient of proportionality between $r_m$ and $k$ depends on the particular curvature profile, which in Fourier space is associated with a particular shape of the inflationary power spectrum, and in \cite{Germani:2018jgr} this connection has been computed for two particular shapes of the power spectrum, assuming Gaussian statistics.

-The concept of horizon crossing therefore is not the same if measured in Fourier or in real space, and the non linear effects when $\epsilon\sim1$ are not completely negligible.
-On the other hand using the quasi-homogenous solution with $\epsilon=1$ gives a reasonable estimation of the perturbation amplitude at horizon crossing and, most important, is a well defined criteria to compare different perturbation at the same scale $r_m$ computing the effect of the shape on the threshold for PBH formation.
-In this context is therefore useful to measure the amplitude of the perturbation at $\epsilon(t_H)\equiv1$, which with an abuse of language I am going to call ``horizon crossing time", defining
+The concept of horizon crossing therefore is not the same if measured in Fourier space or real space, and the non linear effects when $\epsilon\sim1$ are not negligible (these will be analyzed in a future work).
+On the other hand extrapolating the horizon crossing from the quasi-homogenous solution putting $\epsilon=1$ gives a reasonable estimation of the perturbation amplitude at horizon crossing and, most importantly, is a well defined criterion to compare different perturbations at the same scale $r_m$ when computing the effect of the shape on the threshold for PBH formation.